Autism changes how relationships work — not whether they can. Here's what both partners need to know.

 However, it’s important to note that this can veer on the side of brutal honesty in some cases, Arnovits says.
 It’s possible that some autistic people might be too intense with their honesty, or say things in a tone of voice that might be offensive.

-Autism and Thriving in a Relationship
+Autism and thriving in a relationship

 Ultimately, both people in a relationship where one or both partners are autistic can experience great personal growth and learning.

 Relationships take work.
-If you’re struggling on an individual level or as a couple, therapy can help.
+If you’re struggling on an individual level or as a couple, getting therapy can help.
 For example, a therapist can teach new communication skills, conflict resolution techniques, and more.
 Grow Therapy can help you find a therapist in your area who takes your insurance within just a few days.

-• Yes – autistic people can absolutely have romantic relationships.
+Yes – autistic people can absolutely have romantic relationships.
 While autism can make dating more challenging at times, autistic adults can certainly have healthy, long-lasting relationships.

-• It’s a misconception that autistic people only date other autistic people.
+It’s a misconception that autistic people only date other autistic people.
 The reality is that an autistic person may date whoever they’d like: autistic/neurodivergent, or neurotypical.

 This article is not meant to be a replacement for medical advice.
 We recommend speaking with a therapist for personalized information about your mental health.
 If you don’t currently have a therapist, we can connect you with one who can offer support and address any questions or concerns.
 If you or your child is experiencing a medical emergency, is considering harming themselves or others, or is otherwise in imminent danger, you should dial 9-1-1 and/or go to the nearest emergency room.